File Cabinet Makeover with Chalkboard Paint

 This file cabinet makeover with chalkboard paint just makes me smile!
-In addition to getting a paint makeover, I repurposed the metal file cabinet as craft supply storage.
+In addition to getting a paint makeover, I repurposed the metal file cabinet as craft supply storage for my craft room.
 For someone who specializes in quick and easy crafts, this project was one of my biggest undertakings to date.
 I probably spent 8 hours working on it over the course of a couple days, but I am super excited about the results.

 Yay for more storage!!
 The deep drawers of the file cabinet are perfect for holding larger supplies like fabric and yarn.